VlachosGroup/petBOA/README.md

 # petBOA

-This is an open-source software package to facilitate parameter estimation using Bayesian optimization implemented by the NEXTorch/BOTorch framework.
+petBOA is an open-source open-source Python-based Parameter Estimation Tool utilizing Bayesian Optimization with a unique wrapper interface for gradient-free parameter estimation of expensive black-box kinetic models.
+We provide examples for Python macrokinetic and microkinetic modeling (MKM) tools, such as OpenMKM. petBOA leverages surrogate Gaussian processes to approximate and minimize the objective function designed for parameter estimation.
+Bayesian Optimization (BO) is implemented using the open-source NEXTorch/BoTorch toolkit. petBOA employs local and global sensitivity analyses to identify important parameters optimized against experimental data, and leverages pMuTT for consistent kinetic and thermodynamic parameters while perturbing species binding energies within the typical error of conventional DFT exchange-correlation functionals (20-30 kJ/mol).

 <img src="petBOA_logo.jpg" alt="petBOA logo" style="height: 250px; width:375px;"/>

 Documentation
 -------------

-At this point detailed documentation doesn't exist for this project.
-However, we attempt to describe all the folders that exist in this project, and also give a short summary of each example present.
+We describe all the folders that exist in this repository and also give a short summary of each example present.
+More detailed documentation will be added once the source code and examples are finalized.

 ### Folder Tree for the main project